atthmew/interlink-mern/README.md

   This file will store environment variables for the project to run.

-#### Step 4: Update MongoDB URI
+#### Step 4: Update MongoDB URI and PORT NUMBER

 In the .env file, find the line that reads:

-`MONGODB_URL = 'your-mongodb-url'`
+`MONGODB_URL = 'your-mongodb-uri'`

 `PORT = 'your-port-number'`

-Replace "your-mongodb-url" with the actual URI of your MongoDB database.
+Replace "your-mongodb-uri" with the actual URI of your MongoDB database.

 Replace "your-port-number" with the actual port number in your server.js.